This post may contain affiliate links. Please read my disclosure policy.

 What if I don’t have silicone muffin cups?

-I like using these individual silicone muffin cups because I think they’re easier to work with but you can also line a mini muffin pan with liners!
+I like using these individual silicone muffin cups because I think they’re easier to work with but you can also line a mini muffin pan.
+If using a regular size muffin pan, double the amount of chocolate and cookie dough added to each cup.

 Can I omit the protein powder?